Graylog2/documentation/pages/streams.rst

 How do I create a stream?
 =========================

 #.
-Navigate to the streams section from the top navigation bar
+Navigate to the streams section from the top navigation bar.
 #.
-Click "Create stream"
+Click "Create stream".
 #.
 Save the stream after entering a name and a description.
 For example *All error messages* and
-   *Catching all error messages from all sources*
+   *Catching all error messages from all sources*.
-#.
 The stream is now saved but **not yet activated**.
-Add stream rules in the next dialogue.
-Try it against some messages by
-   entering a message ID on the same page.
-Save the rules when the right messages are matched or not matched.
 #.
-The stream is marked as *paused* in the list of streams.
-Activate the stream by hitting *Resume this stream* in the *Action*
-   dropdown.
+Click on "Edit rules" for the stream you just created.
+That will open a page where you can manage and test stream rules.
+#.
+Indicate whether any or all of the rules must be true to include a message in the stream.
+#.
+Add stream rules, by indicating the field that you want to check, and the condition that should satisfy.
+Try the rules against
+   some messages by loading them from an input or manually giving a message ID.
+Once you are satisfied with the results, click on "I'm done".
+#.
+The stream is still paused, click on the "Start stream" button to activate the stream.

+.. _alerts:

 Alerts
 ******